mahmoudnafifi/CIE_XYZ_NET/README.md

 #### Training Code:
 Run `train.py` to re-train our network.
 You will need to adjust the training/validation directories accordingly.

+#### Note:
+All experiments in the paper were reported using the Matlab version of CIE XYZ Net.
+The PyTorch code/model is provided to facilitate using our framework with PyTorch, but there is no guarantee that the Torch version gives exactly the same reconstruction/rendering results reported in the paper.

 <br></br>

 <!-- Matlab -->